spring-media/adsolutions-implementationReference/publisher-IA-reference.md

 # Facebook InstantArticles

 The following URI has to be implemented once per adslot.
-The parameters variies per slot and defines the adrequest to AppNexus:
+The parameters variies per slot and defines the adrequest to Xandr:

 ```html
 https://acdn.adnxs.com/as/1h/IA/fb_ia.html?member=7823&pGroup=bild.de-IA-ros